okpast/python-data-analysis-projects/global_retail_sales_analytics/README.md

 ## Description

-Performs data cleaning, exploratory data analysis, and visualization of a global retail sales dataset using Python.
+Performs data cleaning, exploratory data analysis (EDA), and visualization of a global retail sales dataset using Python.

 ## Analysis